top of page

 • Which days will we need to hire guides?

 When you book a tour with Morocco Explored your driver will act as your guide and he will inform your journey on the road.
-We will also hire city guides for a walking tour of Marrakesh and Fez medinas.
-As well there may be locations and activities listed on your tour outline that have options for hiring a local guide to show you around the site.
+We will also hire city guides separately for walking tours in Marrakesh and Fez.
+As well there may be locations and optional activities added your tour that require hiring a local guide to show you around an historic site, or take you on a day hike for example.
 In these places your driver-guide is not allowed to act as your guide.
+This is so more employment opportunities are created for locals.

 • Does Morocco Explored Tours have references or testimonials?